phawd/GREENWIRE/README.md

 Create an Android 13+ virtual device with the SDK tools and start it with ADB networking enabled.
 The `AndroidReaderWriter` class will detect the emulator via the `adb` command.

+The interactive menu now provides options to connect to an Android device with or without root access.
+Select **Android connect (root)** for rooted devices or **Android connect (non-root)** when root is unavailable.

+### Advanced Fuzzing and HSM Support
+GREENWIRE includes experimental attack modes for JCOP card OS fuzzing and cryptographic HSM operations.
+NFC delay attacks simulate timing issues in contactless environments.
+These features are available via the interactive menu and tree menu under *General Card Ops*.

+### Supported Hardware
+GREENWIRE works with most PC/SC readers including **ACR122U**, **PN532**,
+and any Android 13+ phone running the helper service over ADB.
+Emulator usage is supported through the Android SDK.
+Ensure ``adb`` is installed and the device or emulator is authorized for USB debugging.

 ```bash
 python3 greenwire-brute.py --emulate terminal --reader android